 Linda Lee is my pen name.
 I am also known as @LadyQuixote on Twitter, although I no longer own the Lady Quixote (dot) com blog.

 I am a member of Mensa (the high IQ society), a former nurse, a wife, mom, and a grandma, diagnosed with Complex PTSD caused by extreme trauma and narcissistic abuse.
 Agnostic for years, I returned to my Christian faith shortly before my fiftieth birthday, because the preponderance of the evidence in my life compels me to believe.
-I remember how much I hated it when people tried to force their beliefs on me when I was agnostic, so I try not to do that to other people.
-I write about my agnostic-to-Christian experience only where it is integral to my story.

 In 2004 I married my best friend, a U.S. Marine combat veteran who also has PTSD.
 My husband, a chaplain, rode with the Patriot Guard prior to his motorcycle accident in 2014.
 When I felt brave (or foolish), I rode with him.
 Our last run was with Bikers Against Bullies in September 2013.